Chop chord

 In music, a chop chord is a "clipped backbeat".
 In 4/4: 1 2 3 4.
 It is a muted chord that marks the off-beats or upbeats.
 As a rhythm guitar and mandolin technique, it is accomplished through chucking, in which the chord is muted by lifting the fretting fingers immediately after strumming, producing a percussive effect.

 Traditional bluegrass bands typically do not have a drummer, and the timekeeping role is shared between several instruments.
 The upright bass generally plays the on-beats, while the banjo keeps a steady eighth-note rhythm.
 The mandolin plays chop chords on the off-beats or upbeats. (see: boom-chick) By partially relaxing the fingers of the left hand soon after strumming, the strings are allowed to rise off the frets, and their oscillations are damped by the fingers.
 All strings are stopped (fingered); open strings are not played in chop chords.

-The offbeat was played on the piano in rhythm and blues "shuffle" style, as heard in songs like Louis Jordan's "It's a Low-Down Dirty Shame" (1942) and Professor Longhair's "Wille Mae" (1949).
+The offbeat was played on the piano in rhythm and blues "shuffle" style, as heard in songs like Louis Jordan's "It's a Low-Down Dirty Shame" (1942) and Professor Longhair's "Willie Mae" (1949).
 This popular, danceable shuffle style was present on many early rock and roll records.
 It was played on the electric guitar at least as early as 1950 by Robert Kelton on Jimmy McCracklin's "Rockin' All Day."
 Either played on the guitar, piano or both, the "chop", "chuck" or "skank" offbeat eventually influenced Jamaican rhythm and blues of the 1950s, which morphed into ska in late 1962, then rocksteady and reggae, all of which featured the offbeat "chuck" or "skank" guitar.